dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Potential Cause**: The control_plane playbook does not support hostnames with an underscore in it such as 'mgmt_station'.

 As defined in RFC 822, the only legal characters are the following:
-1. Alphanumeric (a-z and 0-9): Both uppercase and lowercase letters are acceptable, and the hostname is not case-sensitive.
+1. Alphanumeric (a-z and 0-9): Both uppercase and lowercase letters are acceptable, and the hostname is case-insensitive.
 In other words, omnia.test is identical to OMNIA.TEST and Omnia.test.

 2. Hyphen (-): Neither the first nor the last character in a hostname field should be a hyphen.

-3. Period (.): The period should be used only to delimit fields in a hostname (For example, dvader.empire.gov)
+3. Period (.): The period should be used only to delimit fields in a hostname (e.g., dvader.empire.gov)

-⦾ **What to do when Kubeflow pods are in 'ImagePullBackOff' or 'ErrImagePull' status after executing kubeflow.yml?**
+⦾ **What to do when Kubeflow pods are in 'ImagePullBackOff' or 'ErrImagePull' status after executing kubeflow.yml:**

 **Potential Cause**: Your Docker pull limit has been exceeded.
-For more information, `click here. <https://www.docker.com/increase-rate-limits>`_
+For more information, click [here](https://www.docker.com/increase-rate-limits)

-1. Delete Kubeflow deployment by executing the following command in kube_control_plane: ``kfctl delete -V -f /root/k8s/omnia-kubeflow/kfctl_k8s_istio.v1.0.2.yaml``
+1. Delete Kubeflow deployment by executing the following command in manager node: ``kfctl delete -V -f /root/k8s/omnia-kubeflow/kfctl_k8s_istio.v1.0.2.yaml``

 2. Re-execute ``kubeflow.yml`` after 8-9 hours

-⦾ **What to do when omnia.yml fails while completing the security role, and returns the following error message: 'Error: kinit: Connection refused while getting default cache'?**
+⦾ **What to do when omnia.yml fail with 'Error: kinit: Connection refused while getting default ccache' while completing the security role?**

 1. Start the sssd-kcm.socket: ``systemctl start sssd-kcm.socket``